-The Community Energy Fund (CEF) is a £10m grant scheme for urban and rural communities to develop community energy projects, including local renewable and low carbon energy projects (such as wind farms, hydro power and rural heat networks, community electric vehicle projects (such as electric vehicle charging points and electric car clubs) and energy efficiency retrofit and advice projects (where there is local need and a gap in existing services and where there is a business model for a sustainable service).
+The Great British Energy Community Fund (GBECF) is a £5m grant scheme that is a follow on from the Community Energy fund (CEF) with the same eligibility and scope.
+It is a fund for urban and rural communities to develop community energy projects, including local renewable and low carbon energy projects (such as wind farms, hydro power and rural heat networks, community electric vehicle projects (such as electric vehicle charging points and electric car clubs) and energy efficiency retrofit and advice projects (where there is local need and a gap in existing services and where there is a business model for a sustainable service).

-The CEF funds are for community-based organisations, which are developing projects for the benefit of the local community.
+The GBECF funds are for community-based organisations, which are developing projects for the benefit of the local community.
 Funding is for the development of projects from concept to investable scheme, including the launching approaches to community fund raising.
 It cannot provide capital funding for the installation of projects themselves.

-To be eligible to apply to the CEF, applications must be from eligible organisations and projects proposals should ensure at least 50% community ownership and must benefit the local community in their final project.
+To be eligible to apply to the GBECF, applications must be from eligible organisations and projects proposals should ensure at least 50% community ownership and must benefit the local community in their final project.